-- 24. Permit Invalidation This permit to construct the emergency diesel engine gen-sets (Engine Groups 1, 2, 2a, and HGEN) shall become invalid, unless an extension is granted by the DEQ, if: - a.
-A program of continuous construction is not commenced within 18 months from the 'Original Permit Date' as listed for the diesel engine gen-sets in the Introduction section of this permit; or - b.
+- 21. Permit Invalidation This permit to construct the emergency diesel engine gen-sets (Engine Groups 1, 2A, 2B, 3, and House Gen) shall become invalid, unless an extension is granted by the DEQ, if: - a.
+A program of continuous construction is not commenced within 18 months from the date of this permit amendment, or if - b.
 A program of construction is discontinued for a period of 18 months or more, or is not completed within a reasonable time, except for a DEQ approved period between phases of the phased construction of a new stationary source or project.